PROCESS

 2. Design

 The design phase can begin.
 We dive into the work.
-Sketching, testing and prototyping.
-Researching and experimenting.
+Synthesizing research and refining understanding.
+Sketching and prototyping.
+Establishing principles guiding our work.
+Responding to assumption and insights.

 It's trial and error.
 Until we eventually land at something we feel good about and confident will meet user needs and solve the initial challenges of the project.